FNLCR-DMAP/SCSAWorkflow/CONTRIBUTING.md

 2. If the pull request adds functionality, the docs should be updated.
 3. The pull request should work for all currently supported operating systems and versions of Python.

-## Code of Conduct

-Please note that the `spac` project is released with a Code of Conduct.
-By contributing to this project you agree to abide by its terms.